 Many CRI members have long engaged in ministry work to support immigrant communities by providing access to education, housing, spiritual direction, and legal aid to those in need.
-In our role as investors, we are well positioned to encourage the business community, and specifically corporations in our investment portfolios, to advocate for just immigration policies and to speak out in the face of actions that undermine respect for the human dignity of all people, including immigrant and refugee communities.
+This social justice ministry is also deeply connected to our members’ investment portfolio.
+In our role as investors, we are well positioned to encourage the business community, and specifically corporations in which we are shareholders, to advocate for just immigration policies,to speak out in the face of actions that undermine respect for the human dignity of all people, including immigrant and refugee communities, and to assess how their business activity or government contracts may negatively impact immigrant communities.
 Immigration has emerged as a priority engagement issue for Tri-CRI and the broader ICCR community due to the uncertainty immigrants face in the current U.S. political environment.

 Investor Action to Oppose Family Separation and Detention

-We participate actively in ICCR’s working group on immigration and support the work of the Investor Alliance for Human Rights, which recently published a resource on the business responsibility to respect migrant rights under the UN Guiding Principles on Business and Human Rights, called Guidance on Corporate Human Rights Due Diligence Related to Immigration Detention and Family Separation.
+We participate actively in ICCR’s working group on immigration and support the work of the Investor Alliance for Human Rights, which published a resource in July 2018 on the business responsibility to respect migrant rights under the UN Guiding Principles on Business and Human Rights, called Guidance on Corporate Human Rights Due Diligence Related to Immigration Detention and Family Separation.

 Other Actions on Immigration